- What software is available in the COIN-OR repository and how is it organized?

 - Level 3: Level 2 projects that also have substantial documentation, tutorials, examples codes, or other aids to enhance usability.

-- Level 4: Level 3 projects that have versioning, a stable release (see below), and a susbtantial unit test.
+- Level 4: Level 3 projects that have versioning, a stable release (see below), and a substantial unit test.

-- Level 5: Level 4 projects that are part of the binary distribution.
+- Level 5: Level 4 projects that distribute binaries or are packaged in some way.

-A stable version is created whenever the project manager wishes to declare a new version of the project.
-Creating a stable version means roughly that the feature set and API associated with that particular version are frozen, but the code may continue to evolve through the application of patches to fix bugs, the addition of documentation, etc. Such a stable version is identified by a two-digit version number (i.e., 5.1).
+A stable version means roughly that the feature set and API associated with that particular version are frozen, but the code may continue to evolve through the application of patches to fix bugs, the addition of documentation, etc. Such a stable version is identified by a two-digit version number (i.e., 5.1).
 Stable versions continue to evolve, but this evolution should generally consist of bug fixes and minor tweaking only—development of new features is reserved for future versions.
 The current stable version of a project can generally only be obtained using a SVN client (see below).

 A stable release is a fixed snapshot of a stable version identified by a three-digit release number (i.e., 5.1.1).
-Stable releases can be obtained either using a SVN client or by downloading a source archive (see next question).
+For information on obtaining releases, see the download page.

 Most current COIN-OR projects use the Eclipse Public License and this is the license we recommend.
 However, we accept projects licensed under any license officially approved by the Open Source Initiative.
 The author of the EPL is the Eclipse Foundation, and they have an EPL FAQ, based on their understanding of the EPL.

-Go to the project’s Web site (see the projects page for a list).
-Then become a registered user and log in following the instructions here.
-Finally, create a new trouble ticket.
+Go to the project’s Github site (see the projects page for a list).
+Create a new issue.
 Alternatively, you may send a short email to the appropriate mailing list describing the bug.
-If you are uncertain which list is appropriate, see the projects page for a list or use firstname.lastname@example.org for general questions.
+If you are uncertain which list is appropriate, see the projects page for a list or use email@example.com for general questions.